sloppylopez/angruntlar/README.md

 7) Completely logicless form validation using new angular 1.3 directive ng-messages

+8) Angular 1.4.0

-8) grunt-responsive-images: this is yet another nice boiler plate removal out-of-the-box just put any image in the folder 'images' under a folder specifying the width and heigh '38x38', and grunt will take them, and resize them automatically, you will keep the originals in local, but running the project locally will
+9) grunt-responsive-images: this is yet another nice boiler plate removal out-of-the-box just put any image in the folder 'images' under a folder specifying the width and heigh '38x38', and grunt will take them, and resize them automatically, you will keep the originals in local, but running the project locally will